Khabib Nurmagomedov announces retirement after beating Justin Gaethje at UFC 254

 “What this guy has been through, we’re all lucky that we got to see him fight tonight,” White said.
 “So he has two broken toes and a bone in his foot that’s broken or something like that.
 That’s what his corner was telling me.
 Never told anybody, walking around.
 I mean he is one of the toughest human beings on the planet.”

-The final fight on Yas Island, where UFC has staged its past four cards, stood out not just for the drastically divergent styles of the principles but also because of the lack of animosity between them.
+The final fight on Yas Island, where the UFC has staged its past four cards, stood out not just for the drastically divergent styles of the principles but also because of the lack of animosity between them.

-There were handshakes to conclude each of the media events and another at the weigh-in the day before the match, which White indicated was on track to set a record for pay-per-view buys.
+There were handshakes to conclude each of the media events and another at the weigh-in the day before the match, which White said was on track to set a record for pay-per-view buys.
 UFC 229 in 2018 featuring Nurmagomedov beating McGregor holds the record for most buys at 2.4 million.

 White had spoken about a rematch after McGregor dispatched Donald “Cowboy” Cerrone in 40 seconds in January, provided Nurmagomedov also handled his next opponent, Tony Ferguson, in April in Brooklyn.